codefresh-io/docs.codefresh.io/_posts/2023-05-29-may-release-notes.md

 The Home Dashboard includes:

-* GitOps Dashboard
+* GitOps & Argo Workflows dashboards
   Formerly known as the GitOps Overview dashboard, it has been renamed and integrated into the Home Dashboard.
+  Displays a global overview of GitOps Runtimes, clusters managed by the Runtimes, deployment history, and most active applications.

-  The Argo Workflows dashboard provides insights and metrics related to Argo Workflows.
+   The Argo Workflows dashboard displays aggregated metrics on Argo Workflows and Delivery Pipelines to identify trends.

 * Pipelines Dashboard
   If you have both GitOps and Pipelines, the Pipelines Dashboard is displayed below the GitOps and Argo Workflows dashboards.